Education and Training

 Urrunaga NH, Magder LS, Weir MR, Rockey DC, Mindikoglu AL. Prevalence, Severity and Impact of Renal Dysfunction in Acute Liver Failure on the U.S. Liver Transplant Waiting List.
 Digestive Diseases and Sciences Journal 2016 Jan;61(1):309-16.
 Cited in Pubmed; PMID 26386861.

-Dr. Urrunaga has focused her research on liver diseases including cirrhosis and complications of portal hypertension, acute liver failure and renal dysfunction, outcomes of living-donor liver transplantation in acute liver failure and the role of muscarinic receptors in modulating acute and chronic liver injury.
+Dr. Urrunaga has focused her research on liver diseases including cirrhosis and complications of portal hypertension, acute liver failure and renal dysfunction, polycystic liver disease, outcomes of living-donor liver transplantation in acute liver failure and the role of muscarinic receptors in modulating acute and chronic liver injury.